vbushuev/vsb-cops/README.md

 </pre>
 </code>
 <p>could be extended for future</p>

-It doesn't mean that we should use only relation DB, it's only for transaction any account & customer data could(& in most cases - should) be in NoSQL DB, syncronized.
+<p>It doesn't mean that we should use only relation DB, it's only for transaction any account & customer data could(& in most cases - should) be in NoSQL DB, syncronized.</p>
+<p>View code comments.
+Entry point is <code>./index.js</code></p>